Updated: August 29, 2023

 CFA exam candidates who take their level 1 exam usually indicate FI, Derivatives, and FSA (or FRA)* to be the most difficult.
 We couldn’t agree more...

-The 3 topics are very different from each other when it comes to their exam weight or the number of modules in your level 1 curriculum.
+The 3 topics differ from each other in certain aspects, such as their exam weight or the number of modules in your level 1 syllabus.
 You can find all 10 topics analyzed here and the 3 most difficult topics are compared below for convenience:

 Hardest Level 1 CFA Exam Topics